Our Commitment to Resource Protection

 our mission

-We are the Taboosi Dikudu No’obatu Numma Indigenous Technical Workgroup.
-Our mission is simple; help make our Tribal members aware of community’s water resources impacted by mining activities.
-Join us in advocating for responsible practices that prioritize the health of our groundwater and surface water.
+We are the Taboosi Dikudu No’Obatu Numma Cooperative Indigenous Tribal Technical Workgroup TTWG.
+Our mission is simple; to build Tribal Capacity working closely with Nevada Department of Environmental Protection NDEP to educate and relay the current ongoing closure actions at the Anaconda Copper Mine Site ACMS in Yerington, NV.
+We are aware of past potential pollution of our water resources impacted by mining activities that include uranium decay elements.
+Join us in advocating for responsible practices that prioritize the health of our groundwater and surface water for future generations to come.

 Contact Us